How to install and use Git on Windows

 Configuring and connecting to a remote repository

-In our example, we will be using GitHub as a storage for our remote repository.
+In our example, we're using GitHub as a storage for our remote repository.
 Below are the steps on how you can connect to a GitHub repository.
-If you are new to GitHub, you can follow our steps on how to create a new GitHub repository if you need additional help.
+If you are new to GitHub, see: How to create a GitHub repository.

 - From the command line, move to the directory you want to contain your Git repository.